 The EnergySmart Grocer Initiative serves commercial customers who sell food at the retail or wholesale level.
 The initiative offers technical assistance, project management, targeted incentives, financing, and education sessions for installers and customers.
 This initiative primarily delivers electric savings through lighting and refrigeration upgrades.
 In 2022, the vendor’s compensation structure was altered to encourage greater emphasis on non-lighting measures.

 The EnergySmart Grocer Initiative has been in place for roughly a decade.
 While low-hanging opportunities related to refrigeration and lighting have been largely saturated, some additional opportunities remain – especially among late adopters, although these customers are often more difficult to engage.
 The initiative now also focuses on O&M measures submitted through the ESPO initiative, as well as advanced controls measures and leak detection and repair.
 Typically, refrigerant leak surveys are only performed when leaking refrigerant is visible to the naked eye or identified as a problem by the customer.
-In 2025, the Company will further investigate natural refrigerants such as CO2, in response to hydro-flourocarbon regulations.
+In 2025, the Company will further investigate natural refrigerants such as CO2, in response to hydro-fluorocarbon regulations.

 3.2.3 National and Regional Restaurant Initiative